What Is The Biochemical Basis Of Depression?

 Treating Depression From A Biochemical Standpoint

-Understanding how these biochemicals affect our brain and understanding the chemistry of depression and how the two of them are connected can help us in treating depression.
+Understanding how a chemical imbalance in the brain or how these biochemicals affect our brain and understanding the chemistry of depression and how the two of them are connected can help us in treating depression.
 There are a lot of types of depression, and even though you have gone through a lot of psychotherapy and still can’t figure out why you are not getting better, maybe it’s time to think about the levels of neurotransmitters you have, and perhaps this is the reason for your depression.
 Mary de Groot, PhD, wrote, “Biochemically, there are many things that can impact mood.
 There are so many good, open questions about which mechanisms contribute the most to changes in depression.”

 Depression – Not Just A Simple Change In Brain Chemistry

-Depression is much more complicated than having low levels of certain neurotransmitters in your brain.
+Depression is much more complicated than having a chemical imbalance in the brain or low levels of certain neurotransmitters in your brain.
 Up until now, there are still ongoing studies on the best way and the proper way of curing depression.
 There are yet no concrete answers, and we’re all working with what we have.

 Not only neurotransmitters play a crucial role in having depression but also take note of genetics and childhood experiences.
 These can also be causes of depression.
 Not all have the same causes of depression, and curing depression is not as easy as injecting insulin to somebody with diabetes.